You May Have To Wait A Bit To Stream Beyonce & JAY-Z's Surprise Album On iTunes

-Beyoncé and JAY-Z shocked their fans on Saturday, June 16 by dropping a surprise album titled Everything is Love on TIDAL.
+EARLIER: Beyoncé and JAY-Z shocked their fans on Saturday, June 16 by dropping a surprise album titled Everything is Love on TIDAL.
 That means the album is currently available for subscribers of the streaming service, but when will Everything is Love be on iTunes?
-It might be a bit of a wait.
+Unfortunately, it might be a bit of a wait — but it does seem likely it'll hit iTunes eventually, especially if you consider the precedence these two have set with their music.
 (Bustle reached out to Apple regarding the album's iTunes availability, but did not receive an immediate response.)

 But OK, if you've already watched the video a dozen times and want the rest of Beyoncé and JAY-Z's full album to listen to and you're adamant about listening on iTunes, there is still hope that you won't have to wait forever to do so.
 Looking back at Bey and Jay's past album releases could help you estimate a time frame and plan accordingly.

-Note: UPDATE: Everything Is Love was released on iTunes, Apple Music, Amazon Music, and Spotify on Monday, June 18.